openvenues/php-postal/README.md

 Installation
 ------------

-Before using the Python bindings, you must install the libpostal C library.
+Before using the PHP bindings, you must install the libpostal C library.
 Make sure you have the following prerequisites:

 **On Linux (Ubuntu)**
 ```